 This free park is east of downtown Coupeville.
 It’s easy to get to Price Sculpture Forest by car, walking path or bike.
 There are a few parking spaces at the entrance itself, with ample parking on the street.

 The park is open from dawn to dusk, but we recommend going when there’s lots of light.
-The trail leads into the forest and can get dark quickly, especially on winter days.
 The 1.5-mile walking path leads to the park, starting from Coupeville’s historic downtown waterfront.
-We didn’t take the walking path, but would recommend it if you’re planning a longer trip.
+We didn’t take the walking path but would recommend it if you’re planning a longer trip.

-The rules of the park specifically say that the path is not for bikers, pets, horses or motorized vehicles, and that sculptures are meant to be seen and not climbed on.
+Price Sculpture Forest is a wonderful park for all ages, stroller-friendly with room for adults to walk side-by-side on the path.
+The rules of the park specifically say that the trail is not for bikers, pets, horses, or motorized vehicles and that sculptures are meant to be seen and not climbed on.
 Price Sculpture Forest is monitored 24 hours a day.

 Portable toilets (with hand sanitizer and toilet paper) are available to the right of the park entrance.